|Interested in learning to become a sky watcher or observer?

 - Astronomical Cameras: A Guide to Astrophotography A guide to many different aspects of astrophotography.

 - Field of View Calculator An excellent tool to help you determine your field of view using various telescopes and cameras.
 This can be useful when considering which telescope or camera to buy.
-It can also be useful for visual astronomy to show your field of view using various telescopes can eyepieces.
+It can also be useful for visual astronomy to show your field of view using various telescopes and eyepieces.

 Other Interesting Sites